Young Party

 The Young Party (Genç Parti, GP) is a populist political party in Turkey.
-The GENÇPARTİ does not have a chairperson officially.
+The chairperson of GENÇPARTİ is Burçin Şahindur.

 History

 2002 elections

 Cem Uzan entered politics 90 days before the 2002 elections.
 Young Party was not eligible to enter the elections and Yeniden Doğuş Partisi (YDP) was a small party which was eligible to enter elections.
 So, money was poured by Uzan to take over YDP by delegate elections.
 In the legislative elections on 3 November 2002, the party got 7.5% of the popular vote and no seats.
 It was considered as success for a political party to get 7.5% of the vote at the first election entered.

 2007 elections

-After the 2002 elections TMSF assumed ownership of Uzan's companies and later sold them.
+After the 2002 elections, TMSF assumed ownership of Uzan's companies and later sold them.
 Some saw this as an attempt of the current parliament to stop Cem Uzan and his Young Party.

 Young Party only won 3.3% of the vote in 2007 Turkish general election and its candidates were not elected as members of the Grand National Assembly of Turkey.
 Compared with the 2002 elections, this result means a loss of 4.22% of the public vote.